-The University of Central Missouri offers a Bachelors of Science in Crisis and Emergency Management that can be accomplished entirely online.
-There is also the option of achieving a stand alone certificate in this field if you are not interested or able to do the full bachelors program.
+The University of Central Missouri offers a Bachelor of Science in Crisis and Emergency Management that can be accomplished entirely online.
+There is also the option of achieving a stand-alone certificate in this field if you are not interested or able to do the full bachelor’s program.
 This field of study offers students the most up-to-date skills to prepare for and respond to emergency situations at any scale.
 The coursework is expressly taking into account people in the following positions: public safety personnel, business continuity planners, institutional emergency planners, industrial emergency responders, community service providers, among many others.
 All students will be matched with a success advisor who will help them choose the best classes to meet their goals and to stay on track throughout the course of the program.
 The program is addressing the demands of the field in relation to the changing world.

 Degree Type: BS in Crisis and Emergency Management